marzmesas/UPC_FaceID_CL/README.md

 <a name="loss_function"></a>
 ### Loss function - InfoNCE

-The objective is for queries to be cloose to all their positive samples and far from the negative ones.
+The objective is for queries to be close to all their positive samples and far from the negative ones.
 To measure this, we use the Information Noise Contrastive Estimation(**InfoCNE**) loss function.
 This function is basically a Cross-Entropy loss calculated through the product of a query and its key divided by the sum of all the products of the same query with all the differenty keys.

 ![image](./ReadMe_Resources/FormulaLoss.png)